 SPANISH TREE CARVING

 This Ponderosa pine tree has been dated back close to 500 years old and it is the only one in the area for miles.
-That alone is interesting to me, not necessarily treasure hunting worthy by itself, but it makes sense that it would have been the perfect tree for the Spanish to use to carve treasures symbols on it to show a direction or distance.
+That alone is interesting to me, not necessarily treasure hunting worthy by itself, but it makes sense that it would have been the perfect tree for the Spanish to use to carve treasure symbols on it to show a direction or distance.
 This was a common practice that was used so that other Spaniards could locate the treasure or mine area for years to come.
-They would navigate by using a map that had been drawn out and uses natural landmarks for clues to point the person in a specific direction.
-Often times, as you near the area of the destination, they would leave man-made clues to let the person know they were on the right path and getting closer.
+They would navigate by using a map that had been drawn out and using natural landmarks for clues to point the person in a specific direction.
+Oftentimes, as you near the area of the destination, they would leave man-made clues to let the person know they were on the right path and getting closer.
 I performed a field test called the “finger test” in 2012 on this tree.
-The finger test is a way to get a rough measurement and age on the symbols carved into a tree.
+The finger test is a way to get a rough measurement and age of the symbols carved into a tree.
 My results came back that the carvings were around 300 years old, which does in fact, go along with the time frame of the Paiute Indian story.

 After careful inspection of the symbols, I discovered knife marks on the trunk of the tree.
 The bark, once it is cut, can become deformed and overgrown, but the trunk will never change.
 To see the knife marks, one would have to cut away the bark to see what’s underneath, but then that would destroy the symbol and the way it looks today.
 Before something like that can be done, the tree would have to be documented very well, so the evidence would not be lost.